IzaKastra/bg_job_guides/sch.md

 Most Odyssey equipment assumes Rank 30.
 Nyame alone assumes Rank 25 Path B.

+All sets used:
-All sets used Crooked 10-Wizard's roll, 9-Warlocks roll with job bonuses enabled, and a Tropical Crepe.
+* Crooked 10-Wizard's roll and 9-Warlocks roll with job bonuses enabled
+* Indi-Acumen and 20% potency BoG Geo-Malaise.
+* Tropical Crepe
+* Klimaform

-Storm II spell and Klimaform were enabled on all sets.
+* Storm II

 Ebullience was only enabled for Kaustra and helix spells.

 Prime staff ([[Opashoro]]) was not tested due to missing information about it's aftermath bonuses.